 DHCP Server This is the default mode for the Modem.
 In this mode it provides DHCP services to properly configured hosts on the Ethernet LAN.
-DHCP Relay In this mode the Modem is an intermediary device or relay agent between a DHCP server owned by the ISP and host systems on your LAN. none In this mode the device does deliver or relay any DHCP services.
-If you choose this option and are operating in Modem mode you will need to supply IP settings to the device manually (see previous section).
+DHCP Relay In this mode the Modem is an intermediary device or relay agent between a DHCP server owned by the ISP and host systems on your LAN.
+None In this mode the device does not deliver or relay any DHCP services.
+If you choose this option, you will need to supply IP settings to the device manually (see previous section).